Beginner Soy Candle Making Instructions

 - Pot Holders or Towel

-- Paper Towels and alcohol for wiping out container
+- Paper Towels and Alcohol - for cleaning the microwaveable container

 Wipe each tin with a paper towel to remove any dust or dirt.